What is Gamification Process?

 Gamification Process in Action

-While you’re on a quest to finding out about this technique of making work look less like work and more of fun, you’re in line to watch gamification processing action.
-People have been doing this for quite many years now, but they aren’t really aware that it’s the gamification process that’s playing with them.
-Gaining a few prizes while at your job doesn’t seem to be a bad deal at all; in fact, it is deals such as these that are making project managers’ heads turn and luring them into the world of the gamification process.
+While you’re on a quest to find out about this technique of making work look less like work, and more like fun, you’re in line to watch gamification processing action.
+People have been doing this for many years now, but they aren’t aware that the gamification process is playing with them.
+Gaining a few prizes while at your job isn’t a bad deal.
+These deals are making project managers’ heads turn and luring them into the world of the gamification process.

-People enjoy and love the fact that they are being recognized.
+People enjoy and love recognition and appreciation of their actions.
 It’s human nature to be in the game to win it and pursue to be victorious.
-Belonging to a team and heading towards winning can be the best dream for an employee and more recognition for a great job would mean boosted morale and efficient work as per set parameters for a job.
+Belonging to a team and heading towards winning can be the best dream for an employee, and more recognition for a great job would mean boosted morale and efficient work per set parameters for a job.

-Gamification system taps into this repository of human feelings towards wins and gaining recognition, and this brings out the champion in us.
+The Gamification System taps into this repository of human feelings towards wins and gaining recognition, bringing out the champion in us.
 The idea of having a weekly leadership board with your name reaching the top or a token of appreciation for hard work and applause in front of your colleagues for making the impossible seem simple can very much be the various techniques involved in the gamification system.
-Win the award 3 times in a row and you get a bigger bonanza award for making the cut thrice and contributing ever so handsomely to the organization.
-These social triggers are instrumental in gaining the attention of employees and making work enjoyable for them.
+Win the award 3 times in a row, and you get a bigger bonanza award for making the cut thrice and contributing ever so handsomely to the organization.
+These social triggers are instrumental in gaining employees’ attention and making work enjoyable.

-Over the years, studies have shown that this act has some really interesting results in the organization’s output and quality.
+Over the years, studies have shown that this act has really interesting results in the organization’s output and quality.
 Not only is your work done, but the proven benefits include:

 - Increased productivity; as work has now become fun so people are at it for a longer duration of time